 If it is to help repair damage to hair then you will want to use a product that is protein-rich.

 Once you have worked out the best product to condition your hair with then just go along with your regular wash day routine and add your deep conditioner process to it.

-Some people like to sit under a heated cap like this one.
-You just have to play around with it a little bit and see what works for you.
+Some people like to use a heated cap like this one.
+You just have to play around with it a little bit and see which method works for you.